nxhoaf/OwlProject/README.md

 ### Retrieve rdfa attributes

-With this library, we can also get all rdfa attributes located in the page via `var triples = rdfLib.getAllTriples('html');` attribute. `triples` is an array of triple.
+Also, we can get all rdfa attributes located in the page via `var triples = rdfLib.getAllTriples(html);` attribute. `triples` is an array of triples.
 Each triple is a data structure which has three fields:

 ```
 triple.subject